-When your done…you have a new bathroom counter top! lol Seriously!
+When you’re done…you have a new bathroom counter top!
+Lol Seriously!
 Doesn’t that look like granite counter tops?
 Maybe I’m just delusional…it was bound to happen!
 I’ve had three slices of this cheesecake for heaven’s sake!

 Fill the outer pan with water if you haven’t already done so.
 Carefully place on center rack, centered in preheated 325° oven and bake for 1 hour and 25 minutes.

 It will take the entire bake time and may need another 5 minutes.
 Check that the center is set.
 It shouldn’t be jiggly…ya know…like my arm wings!

 When done, crack oven door, turn off heat, and allow to cool with oven.
 Remove cake from oven, leave in spring form pan, cover, and refrigerate overnight!

 Run a knife around the outside of the cheesecake and remove spring form pan sides.
 Isn’t that a beautiful Coconut Raspberry marble cheesecake?

 To add the finishing touches…use the remaining Raspberry Sauce and spread evenly over the top of the cheesecake to within a 1/2 inch from the edge of the cheesecake.

 Whip 1 cup of whipping cream with 4 tablespoons of powder sugar and 1/2 tsp vanilla until stiff peaks form.
 Place your cheesecake on a cake plate or cake stand.
 I wanted a cake stand for a dramatic presentation.